plone/documentation/docs/install/manage-add-ons-packages.md

 Add-ons are listed here under the `package_includes` key to be loaded by `Zope`.
 As Python packages, they also need to be installed with `pip`.
-`pip` can install Python packages by specifying them in a {file}`requirements.txt` file, one line per package, such as the following.
+`pip` can install Python packages by specifying them in a requirements file.
+In your Plone project directory, open and edit the file {file}`backend/requirements.txt` as indicated.

 ```{code-block} text
 :emphasize-lines: 3